Istanbul – The 12 best sights and experiences in the city is written by The editorial staff, RejsRejsRejs.

 In the Taksim district, you will find the large square Taksim Meydani, where tourists and locals meet and hang out among the more modern shops, hotels and restaurants.
 The square and the area also attract many young people, who especially in the evening occupy the neighborhood's many bars and discos.

 Besides being a mecca for shoppers and night owls, the Taksim area is also one of the places that attracts football fans from near and far.
-One of the big Istanbul football clubs, Besiktas, is located in the impressive Vodafone Park stadium below Taksim Square on the way to the water.
-Here you can experience the riveting and fanatical football atmosphere, and if you sit on the north stand, you also have a view of the Bosphorus.
+One of the big Istanbul football clubs, Besiktas, is based at the impressive Vodafone Park stadium below Taksim Square on the way to the water.

 As a finishing touch, visit the sumptuous Dolmabahce Palace, which stands out impressively from the Bosphorus.
 The palace is one of the most iconic buildings with bling-bling for the great gold medal from the Ottoman period.
 A clear priority during your visit to Istanbul.